 His parents, Jeffrey and Dianne Falkel, released a statement after their son's death.
 "Two parents could not be more proud of their son," the statement said.
 "He was very, very special and dedicated and considered it an honor to serve his country."
 He is also dearly missed by his brother Tim.

 Christopher Falkel's best friend and childhood neighbor, Matthew Sahagun, told the Rocky Mountain News that Falkel was the epitome of a tough, principled soldier.
 "Chris was a warrior," Sahagun said Wednesday.
 "Since an early age he always had it in him.
 He was brave beyond belief and always by your side if you needed him."
 Sahagun said Falkel's other interests included snowboarding and driving fast in his 1993 Acura Integra.
 "The only thing that ticked me off about him — he was always better than me," Sahagun said with a smile, himself a member of the Marine Corps.

-The Falkel Family has chosen to support Michael Reagan's Fallen Heroes Project through Dog Tag Brewing.
+The Falkel Family has chosen to support Michael Reagan's Fallen Heroes Project through Dog Tag Legacy Fund.
 Their mission is to honor American Fallen Heroes for their ultimate sacrifice during the war against terrorism.
 The foundation provides the resources to produce and distribute to each family a hand-drawn portrait of their Fallen Hero, created by artist Michael G. Reagan, free of charge.
 Each portrait intends to show the love and respect for these heroes and their families.